TrinaryCompanyLimited/Synergetics-Encyclopedia/README.md

 This project dubbed "Synergetics Encyclopedia" is an ongoing development that is built with the C# programming language.
 It is open source and I am looking forward to collaborating with any Developer to help make this project a success.

-Requirements : Visual Studion 2012
+Requirements : Visual Studio 2012

 ![alt text](Screenshots/Synergetics1.PNG "Description goes here")